Generic Build Instructions

 mysql user.
 The example below uses this user.

-but if you want it to be configured exactly as we do for our releases, use
+If you want it to be configured exactly as a normal MariaDB server release is built, use

 All cmake configuration options for MariaDB can be displayed with: